CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 An API (Application Programming Interface) is a set of functions that allows applications to access data from and interact with external systems, services or applications.

+### Autogeneration

+Autogeneration, is the process in which something is created automatically for use within a process.

 ### Automate

 The application of [automation][].